ProcessEight/docker-magento2-compose/README.md

 You can copy `docker-compose.override.yml.dist` to `docker-compose.override.yml` and adjust environment variables, volume mounts etc in the `docker-compose.override.yml` file to avoid losing local configuration changes when you pull changes to this repository.

 Docker Compose will automatically read any of the values you define in the file.
 See [this link](https://docs.docker.com/compose/extends/#/understanding-multiple-compose-files) for more information about the override file.

-## Docker development workflow

- * Checkout this repo in a new folder, named after the feature you're implementing
- * Modify the `docker-compose.yml` and `env` files accordingly to support your new feature (if necessary)

-If modifying the images:

- * Modify the images accordingly and tag them with a new version
- * Update the `docker-compose.yml` to use the new version of the image
- * Once the feature has been completed, re-build the image with the `latest` tag